You attempted to access a category that has expired and is no longer available.

 Wesleyan University has a long history of supporting student civic engagement and recognizes this moment’s unique opportunity for liberal learning through engagement with the public sphere.

-We are pleased to welcome applications for the Political Engagement Fund’s 2025 Fall Cycle through Wednesday November 19, 2025 (11:59pm).
+We are pleased to welcome applications for the Political Engagement Fund’s Summer 2026 Cycle through Sunday April 5, 2026 (11:59pm).

 Projects and Proposal